 The HTT gene encodes for the huntingtin protein which supposes to function in neurons development in the brain.
 The gene is located on chromosome 4 at the short “p” arm at 16.3 (4p16.3).

-Although, the gene ‘huntignin’ present in many tissues in our body, the highest activity of it is reported in the brain cells.
+Although the gene ‘huntignin’ is present in many tissues in our body, the highest activity of it is reported in the brain cells.

-The HTT gene also known as the IT15 gene is located on chromosome 4 while the CAG repeat is located on 5’ untranslated region of it.
-Other triplet repeat expansion disorders are given into the table below,
+The HTT gene also known as the IT15 gene is located on chromosome 4 while the CAG repeat is located on the 5’ untranslated region of it.
+Other triplet repeat expansion disorders are given in the table below,

 |Disease||Gene||Location||Repeat||Normal range||Full mutation|